 Great Northern Highway; 221km, approx. 2.5 hours

 Once you've explored Derby, it's time to head back to Broome along the Great Northern Highway.
-On the approach to Broome you might like to stop off at Twelve Mile to visit the birds at the 12 Mile Bird Park and to have refreshments at the Mango Place.
+On the approach to Broome you might like to stop off at Twelve Mile to have refreshments at the Mango Place.
 You may be just on time for the tour at the Malcolm Douglas Crocodile Park (open at 2pm, tour at 3pm), and if you are planning on doing an Astro Tour, take note of the location as it's very close by.
 If you'd like to visit the Broome Bird Observatory, keep an eye for the turn onto Crab Creek Road (4WD recommended).